Logo What's After the Movie

 Who is Astrid Magnussen's mother?

-Discover the awards and nominations received by White Oleander.
-Explore the history of White Oleander and its cast and crew.
+Discover all the awards and nominations received by White Oleander, from Oscars to film festival honors.
+Learn how White Oleander and its cast and crew have been recognized by critics and the industry alike.

 9th Screen Actors Guild Awards 2003